toddaustin/css-team-project-2/background-repeat.md

 ### Values

-This is a CSS example, so each value would need it's own sub-section below.
+the background-repeat property can haThis is a CSS example, so each value would need it's own sub-section below.

 #### Color